The Power of Love (Jennifer Rush song)

-"The Power of Love" is a song co-written and originally recorded by American singer-songwriter Jennifer Rush in 1984.
-It was released as the fifth single from her debut album, Jennifer Rush (1984), and has since been covered by Air Supply, Laura Branigan and Celine Dion.
+"The Power of Love" is a pop song co-written and originally recorded by American singer-songwriter Jennifer Rush in 1984.
+It was released in December 1984, by CBS Records, as the fifth single from her debut album, Jennifer Rush (1984), and has since been successfully covered by Air Supply, Laura Branigan, and Celine Dion.

-Recorded in Frankfurt, Germany (where Rush is based) and released in West Germany without much success in late 1984, Rush's original version reached number one on the UK Singles Chart in October 1985 and subsequently became the biggest-selling single of the year in the UK as Rush became the first female artist ever to have a million-selling single in the UK—it became the ninth best-selling single of the decade.
-It also topped the charts in several other European countries, as well as Canada, Australia, New Zealand and South Africa.
+Recorded in Frankfurt, Germany (where Rush is based) and released in West Germany in late 1984, Rush's original version, arranged as a power ballad, reached number one on the UK singles chart in October 1985, becoming the best-selling single of the year in the UK and the ninth best-selling single of the decade.
+It also topped the charts in several other European countries, as well as Canada, Australia, New Zealand, and South Africa.

 Dion's version peaked at number one in the United States, Canada, and Australia, and hit the top ten in several more countries in 1994.
 The song has been translated into several languages, becoming a pop standard.